 Rakshataal: A Evil Lake

-Each day he would sacrifice one of his 10 heads at one of the island of this lake to please shiva.
+Each day he would sacrifice one of his 10 heads at one of the island of this lake to please the lord.
 It was on the tenth day, that Shiva got moved by his devotion and granted the king his wish to obtain superpowers.
 There is another story linked with this tale.
-It is said that once Shiva granted Ravana his wish here, the king requested to accompany him to his kingdom.
+It is said that once Lord Shiva granted Ravana his wish here, the king requested to accompany him to his kingdom.
 Shiva obliged and took a form of a linga, saying that mustn’t keep it anywhere on the ground, else he wouldn’t be able to pick it up.
-Ravana on his way to Lanka, felt the need to answer natures’ call and that’s when he requested a local sherphard Baiju to take care of the linga but this serphard called Baiju couldn’t hold its weight and out it on the ground.
+Ravana on his way back to his kingdom in Lanka, felt the need to answer natures’ call and that’s when he requested a local sherphard Baiju to take care of the linga but this serphard called Baiju couldn’t hold its weight and out it on the ground.
 Else, a temple called Baijnath was constructed in Himachal Pradesh.
 You can read the full story here

 Here is a catch.
 Due to Rakshataal association with the demon king Ravan, the pilgrims refuses to take bath or refrain to touch the water of the lake, as a touch of it, is said to bring bad luck.
 You can believe this.
 I am not denying the fact that this can be a reason but in reality, the nature of this lake is salty which means it can’t sustain any life.